m-abdulah-malik/markdown-cv/index.md

 high service availability.

-- *Containerization:* Deployed .NET backend microservices to Azure Kubernetes Service (AKS)
+-*Containerization:* Deployed .NET backend microservices to Azure Kubernetes Service (AKS)

 for scalable management.
 Utilized AKS features such as autoscaling and managed clusters,